 - Open spaces in server panels

 The main concern from this airflow issue is it increases the unconsumed volume of air by the IT equipment.
-Such condition mean that IT hardware does not fully utilize the cooling capacity of the air because it bypassed the equipment.
+Such conditions mean that IT hardware does not fully utilize the cooling capacity of the air because it bypassed the equipment.

-When this happens, cooling capacity is under utilized.
+When this happens, cooling capacity is underutilized.
 More bypass air in the server racks will mean lesser cooling.
 Ultimately, it could mean that when servers are under increased load they get insufficient cooling.
 Or, your cooling capacity is over specified to compensate for the losses through bypass airflow.

-Misconceptions on Bypass Air Management
+Misconceptions On Bypass Air Management

 Air takes up space and has mass.
 Air has complicated properties to manage.
 The misunderstanding stems from not recognizing its properties.

 Reducing bypass airflow, for that matter, is not confined to sealing holes and openings alone.
-Some traditional data centers rely on sealing cable openings to managing the problem.
+Some traditional data centers rely on sealing cable openings to manage the problem.
 It is much complex than it may seem.

 Covering intentional openings alone will facilitate a new stream for bypass air.
 When data centers have running cooling strategies, sealing such gaps will only shift bypass airflow.
 Worst it may take up space along the cold aisles.